Anolis leachii

 Anolis leachii, the Antigua Bank tree anole, Barbuda Bank tree anole, or panther anole, is a species of anole, a lizard in the family Dactyloidae.
 The species is endemic to the Caribbean.

 Geographic range

 A. leachii is native to Antigua and Barbuda, an island-nation in the Caribbean Lesser Antilles, where it can be found on both main islands.
-It has also been introduced to Bermuda.
+It has also been introduced to Bermuda and Saint Thomas, U.S. Virgin Islands.

 Description

 A. leachii is a relatively large anole species.

 Sympatry

 A. leachii coexists with the smaller anoles A. wattsi on Antigua, and A. forresti on Barbuda.

+Habitat

+The natural habitat of A. leachii is shrubland, but it is also found in disturbed areas such as pastures and urban areas.